zhengyup/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a internApplication
+### Deleting an `internApplication`

-1. Deleting a internApplication while all internApplications are being shown
+1. Deleting an `internApplication` while all `internApplication`s are being shown

-    1. Prerequisites: List all internApplications using the `list` command.
+    1. Prerequisites: List all `internApplication`s using the `list` command.
-       Multiple internApplications in the list.
+       Multiple `internApplication`s in the list.

     1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
+       Expected: First intern application is deleted from the list.
        Details of the deleted contact shown in the status message.
        Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
-       Expected: No internApplication is deleted.
+       Expected: No `internApplication` is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` ( where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. _{ more test cases ... }_

 ### Saving data